 Like hiking in the woods on a hot day with a picnic of freshly cut red fruits in your cooler.
 It’s about 80% whole cluster so chill it down for a refreshing quench post hot day of working outside or sip it for the first red on a night out with people you love.

 Regenerative/organic farming practices, unfined/unfiltered, woman-winemaker, minimal sulfites and only 175 cases produced.

 You really can’t go wrong with this wine.
 It’s a no-brainer for Sauvignon Blanc lovers.
 The bright citrus fruits have length without any bitter finish.
 Think of it as Sancerres more affordable little sister.

-Organic and biodynamic farming practices, native yeast fermentation, no fining or filtering, vegan-friendly and only 500 cases produced.
+Organic farming practices, hand-harvested, native yeast fermentation, unfined/unfiltered, vegan-friendly, and only 3,500 cases produced.